-Hate Speech: FG directs NBC to Sanction Erring Stations — Nigeria Today
+Hate Speech: FG directs NBC to sanction erring stations — Nigeria Today

-The Minister of Information and Culture, Alhaji Lai Mohammed, issued the directive in Abuja at the Annual Lecture Series of the NBC and the 25th Anniversary of the Commission.
+The Minister of Information and Culture, Alhaji Lai Mohammed, issued the directive in Abuja on Thursday at the 3rd Annual Lecture Series of the NBC, which also coincides with the 25th Anniversary of the Commission.

-The minister said that the directive was part of efforts to stem the growing tide of hate speech in the country.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.